Leicester prison is a men’s prison in the centre of Leicester.

 Arrival and first night

-When a resident first arrives at Leicester Prison, they will be able to contact a family member by phone.
+When someone first arrives at Leicester Prison, they will be able to contact a family member by phone.
 This could be quite late in the evening, depending on the time they arrive.

 They will get to speak to someone who will check how they’re feeling and ask about any immediate health and wellbeing needs.
 They will also be able to have a shower and a hot meal and be given fresh bedding and a tea pack.